openshift-knative/serverless-operator/docs/migrating-from-product-to-midstream.md

-Migration from OpenShift Serverless operator 1.24 installed using product catalog to the same version using the midstream catalog:
+Migration from OpenShift Serverless operator installed using product catalog to the same version using the midstream catalog:

+Notes:
-Note: This document is Knative Eventing and Kafka specific.
+- This document is Knative Eventing and Kafka specific.
+- Instructions here are for 1.24 of the operator.
+While procedure is same for other versions, the version numbers and job names will be different.

 ```shell